BEdazheng/19_projects/lemin/README.md

 I used suurballe's algorithm's to find the K(2 or more) node-disjoint paths And for the path finding I used dijkstra and BFS

 Here is a visualisation (not done yet)

+# How to use it:

+clone the repo
+go inside the repo
+(the program is already executed but you can make re if you want) cat text_file | ./lem-in

+To see the visualisation you have to put the output in a file called 'solution' like: cat text_file | ./lem-in > solution and then run srcs/visu/visu.py in a python env

 ![](lemin.gif)